-The conjecture was proved first for n=2 and real V in 1935 by Auerbach, Mazur and Ulam [AMU35] and for all $n \geq 2$ and infinite dimensional real V in 1959 by A. Dvoretzky [D59].
-In 1967 M. Gromov [G67] proved the conjecture for even n and all V, real or complex, for odd n and real V with $\dim(V) \geq n+2$, and for odd n and complex V with $\dim(V) \geq 2n$ (this proves the conjecture for all infinite dimensional V, real or complex, as noted above).
-A recent and very thorough account of the history of this conjecture is found in [So19, §6, p.
-388].
-We also recommend [P73] and the notes on §9 in [MMO19, p.
-206].
+In 1967, M Gromov [9] proved the conjecture for even n and all V, real or complex, for odd n and real V with dim $(V) \ge n + 2$, and for odd n and complex V with dim $(V) \ge 2n$ (which also proves the conjecture for all infinite-dimensional V, real or complex, as noted above).
+It is probably worth noticing that V Milman [16] extended Dvoretzky's theorem to the complex case, in particular reproving Banach's conjecture for infinite-dimensional complex V. A recent and very thorough account of the history of this conjecture is found in Soltan [22, Section 6, page 388].
+We also recommend Pełciński [21] and the notes on Chapter 9 in Martini, Montejano and Oliveros [15, page 206].

-In this article we prove the conjecture for real V and 'one half' of the odd n, as follows.
+Here we settle Banach's conjecture for real V and "one half" of the odd n, by showing that:

-Theorem 1.1 (Main theorem).
-A real Banach space all of whose n-dimensional subspaces are isometrically isomorphic to each other for some fixed odd integer n of the form $n = 4k + 1 \ge 5$, $n \ne 133$, is a Hilbert space.
+Main theorem A real Banach space all of whose n-dimensional subspaces are isometrically isomorphic to each other for some fixed odd integer n of the form $n = 4k + 1 \ge 5$ with $n \ne 133$ is a Hilbert space.